Fire from the Sky

 Fire from the Sky is the seventh studio album by American heavy metal band Shadows Fall.
 It was released on May 15, 2012.
 The band released the title track as the first single on March 28, 2012, and the opening track, "The Unknown", as the second single on May 2, as well as a lyric video for the song.
 About a week later, on May 10, the official music video for "The Unknown" was released through Vevo.
 It features the band playing in an abandoned warehouse.
 The album debuted at #38 on the Billboard 200, and at #85 in Canada.

+Background

+In an interview the bands lead singer Brian Fair commented on the album stating:

+The band always tries to cover a good amount of ground with each record and we have a wide variety of influences.
+I feel this album is a further extension of us.
+We are getting more comfortable with putting all those influences into great songs.
+There are songs on the album that are on the real heavy side, some that are more classic metal and some that are full on thrash tunes.
+We try to cover a variety of styles without sounding schizophrenic.

 Lyrical themes

 Themes explored in Fire from the Sky include the apocalypse, chaos, doomsday, and the supposed events that may occur at the end of 2012, the end of the Mayan calendar.
 Brian Fair made the following comment:

 Fire From the Sky is not a concept album by any means, but a few common themes do link these songs together.
 These days, the world seems to be spiraling out of control into a frantic state of confusion, corruption and chaos.
 It's as if we are living under the shadow of an impending apocalypse.
 The songs on this album were inspired by this chaos and the struggle to find answers in these dark days.

 Fair also added that the music that the rest of the band was writing had an eerie, dark vibe, which inspired the lyrics to also fall that way.